 I'm a Ph.D.
-Student in Economics at the University of Illinois at Urbana - Champaign
+Candidate in Economics at the University of Illinois at Urbana - Champaign

-My research interest include urban economics, real estate economics, and transportation economics.
+My research interest include urban economics, transportation economics, and real estate economics.

-My current research focuses on land values, building heights, parking prices, and cities’ walkability.
+My current research focuses on traffic, parking, land values, building heights and cities’ walkability.

-I use data on prices and locations of garages, along with the characteristics of all census block groups in New York City and Chicago to construct a market-driven measure of walkability for the two cities.
-The concept is as follows: as drivers wish to park close to their destination the cost of walking is imbedded in parking prices when there is competition between garage operators.
-The paper lays down and estimates theoretical model that explain this dynamic.
-The Walkability Index presented in this paper combines several elements consider to affect walkability by the urban planning literature.
-The produced index has a strong correlation with the proportion of non-car commuters.
-The measure is designed so it can replicated in other cities.
+Abstract: This paper uses data on prices and locations of garages, along with characteristics of all census tracts in New York City and Chicago, to build an objective market-driven measure of walkability for the two cities.
+The concept is as follows: as drivers wish to park close to their destination the cost of walking is embedded in parking prices.
+The paper lays out and estimates a theoretical model of price competition between garage operators that explains the dynamic between parking prices and the cost of walking, this produces a framework to measure walkability that can be extended to other cities.
+The Walkability Index presented in this paper combines several elements considered to affect walkability by the urban planning literature.
+This index shows a strong correlation with the proportion of non-car commuters.